genderkit/genderkit/_articles/oestrogen.md

 In combination with oestrogen therapy most people will also wish for testosterone to be reduced.
 Antiandrogens (in the UK, normally [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %})) are the most common approach for testosterone suppression {% cite seal:2007 -l 170 %}, though some endocrinologists may use high doses of oestrogen for testosterone suppression instead where possible {% cite pg12 -l 12 %}.

 Oestrogen therapy is not usually provided to under-18s, with the effects of hormones during puberty being stopped by [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}) until the age of 18 when oestrogen therapy can be commenced.
+Some services may additionally provide oestrogen to selected 16 and 17 year olds {% cite gids2016 %}.

 ### References